enatsek/Debian-Ubuntu/index.md

 - [**NginxOnDebianUbuntu:**](NginxOnDebianUbuntu.html) Installing and configuring Nginx on Debian and Ubuntu server.
 With sample configuration and SSL support.

-- [**OtherLinuxesOnDebianUbuntu:**](OtherLinuxesOnDebianUbuntu.html) Basic management of Debian, Ubuntu, Red Hat, OpenSuse, Alpine and Devuan distributions.
+- [**OtherLinuxesOnDebianUbuntu:**](OtherLinuxesOnDebianUbuntu.html) Basic management of Debian, Ubuntu, Red Hat, Alpine and Devuan distributions.

 - [**PostgresqlOnUbuntu:**](PostgresqlOnUbuntu.html) Postgresql installation and basic configuration on Ubuntu.
 Includes some user management, cluster management, backup and restore.